 About David Wolf

-David’s percussion career has spanned more than 20 years and a wide variety of teaching and performing experiences.
+David Wolf’s percussion career has spanned more than 20 years and a wide variety of teaching and performing experiences.
+He is currently the owner and technician of Wolf Percussion Services, a percussion repair service based in Massachusetts whose primary mission is to help public schools and other music programs provide the best sounding and functioning equipment for their students.
 He has taught all levels from elementary school to college and performed in a variety of settings from symphony orchestras to new music ensembles.
-David is an Elementary Percussion Teaching Artist for Arlington Public Schools and a group and private lesson instructor for Natick Public Schools.
+David currently teaches an Elementary Percussion Teaching Artist for Arlington (MA) Public Schools where teaches 4th and 5th grade beginning percussion group lessons.
 He is also the Marching Percussion Director for the Acton-Boxborough Regional High School Marching Band and maintains a private teaching studio.

-Prior to relocating to his home state of Massachusetts in 2020, David was a Percussion Director for two Sudler Flag Award winning High Schools and their feeder Middle Schools in Fairfax County, Virginia for 10 years.
+Prior to relocating back to his home state of Massachusetts in 2020, David was, simultaneously, the Percussion Director for two Sudler Flag Award winning high school band programs and their feeder middle schools in Fairfax County, Virginia for 10 years.
 David holds degrees from The Ohio State University, University of Oklahoma, and University of Massachusetts Amherst.
-David is an educational endorser for Remo Drumheads & Percussion and Vic Firth Sticks & Mallets.
-He also currently serves as the Treasurer for the Massachusetts Chapter of the Percussive Arts Society.
+He is an educational endorser for Remo Drumheads & Percussion and Vic Firth Sticks & Mallets.
+David also currently serves as the Treasurer for the Massachusetts Chapter of the Percussive Arts Society.